ankitamurmu/HackBio-Genomics-Workshop/README.md

 Find all the tasks related to the taining!

+# STAGE ZERO
-#STAGE ZERO : Used BASH to carry out basic and introductory tasks
+* Used BASH to carry out basic and introductory tasks

+# STAGE ONE
-#STAGE ONE: Worked with simple biological datasets
+* Worked with simple biological datasets

-Softwares used:
+* Softwares used:
 1. fastqc (quality control)
 2. multiQC (assembling quality control reports)
 3. fastp (trimming sequence adapters)